INTERESTED IN ARCHAEOLOGY IN GREECE?

 Project and Field School:

-2019 will mark the first season of the “Central Achaia Phthiotis Survey (CAPS)” a new project focused on landscape archaeology, that grew out of the site-oriented Kastro Kallithea Archaeological Project (KKAP).
+2020 will mark the second season of the “Central Achaia Phthiotis Survey (CAPS)” a new project focused on landscape archaeology, that developed out of the site-oriented Kastro Kallithea Archaeological Project (KKAP).
 The Central Achaia Phthiotis Survey is a cooperation between the Hellenic Ministry of Culture, represented by the Ephorate of Antiquities in Larissa and the Canadian Institute in Greece represented by the University of Alberta, Bishop University and specialists from a variety of universities in Europe.
 The project receives significant support from the Municipality of Pharsala.

 You will be participating in this exciting new project as a student team member!
 You will also receive first rate instruction from experienced archaeologists.
 The survey will focus on a landscape surrounding a very well preserved fortified Classical-Hellenistic City (Kastro) near the present day village at Kallithea in Thessaly, Greece, that our team has previously studied.
 The archaeological investigations at this site have now reached a stage where we have obtained sufficient information for publication.